- The largest lizard in the world is the Komodo Dragon, which can weigh up to 300 pounds.

 #1: Komodo Dragon (Varanus Komodoensis)

 Weighing in at 300 pounds and 10 feet in length, the Komodo dragon ranks number one as the largest lizard.
 The young dragons are 18 inches long and live in the trees for several months while they grow.
 Adult Komodo dragons will eat their young and other dragons but typically eat carrion as their primary food source.
 At times they will also eat pigs, deer, and cattle.
 They have been known to attack and eat humans.

 The Komodo dragon doesn’t always need to capture its prey.
 Their venomous bite prevents blood clotting; thus, the prey will go into shock as they bleed to death.
-Some believe that the bite also introduces bacteria that adds to the dying process.
+Some believe that the bite also introduces bacteria that add to the dying process.
 Komodo dragons will also feast on prey that has recently died or is almost dead.
-These magnificent creatures live in Indonesia.
+These creatures live in Indonesia.